jefftrojan/Femcycle/readme.md

 # FemCycle - Combating Period and Menstrual Poverty with AI

 Welcome to the FemCycle GitHub repository!
-FemCycle is a mobile application that uses AI technology to address period and menstrual poverty.
+FemCycle is a mobile application that uses AI technology(ChatBot) to address period and menstrual poverty.
 This repository contains the source code and development history of the FemCycle application.

 ## Structure